 This is science-based program that focuses on the importance of the Honeybee.
 The GICC Program fulfills an important part of the Life Science and Technology and Engineering requirements in the Massachusetts Science Curriculum Frameworks for 5th grade.
 It teaches the students about the life cycle of the honeybee and how honeybees benefit human beings, pollinate plants and contribute to food production.Thanks to generous donors, all school programs at RJD are offered to New Bedford public schools free of charge.

-- The program is available Mondays through Fridays, from September 14th through October 23rd, 2020.
+- The program is available Mondays through Fridays, in September and October.

 - Tours run 9:30am – 11am at the RJD (396 County Street).